TheCodingLand/fastTextApi/Readme.md

 }

-This is the minimal working version. please give me some time before opening issues as I'm working on this actively. cheers.
+This is the minimal working version.